stevana/stateful-pbt-with-fakes/README-unprocessed.md

 In the pure case each test case is a single input, in the stateful case we need a sequence of inputs in order to test how the system changes over time.
-In the pure case our our properties were relations on the input and output, i.e. `R : i -> o -> Bool`.
+In the pure case our properties were relations on the input and output, i.e. `R : i -> o -> Bool`.
 In the stateful case our properties would need to be generalised to `R' : [i] -> [o] -> Bool` to account for how the state changes over time.
 Writing such properties is cumbersome, an alternative is to account for the state explicitly by means of some kind of model.